jivakys/cc-assignment/EXPRESS ROUTING/question4/README.md

 ## Features

-- Add a new dish
+- Add a new book
-- Get all dishes
+- Get all books
-- Get a dish by ID
+- Get a book by ID
-- Update a dish by ID
+- Update a book by ID
-- Delete a dish by ID
+- Delete a book by ID
-- Search dishes by full or partial name
+- Search books by full or partial **author** or **title**
 - Proper error handling and 404 support

 ---